regcommunity/FreeBIRD/README.md

 Open Source executable transformations and test data built upon the ECB BIRD data model - https://bird.ecb.europa.eu/

-To run from Github webpage, just start a code space and type the following in the terminal.
+To run from the Github webpage, just start a code space and type the following in the terminal.

 sh ./code_space_startup.sh